 Pretrial motions are intended to resolve issues or disputes in your case before it goes to trial.
-Once discovery is exchanged, your attorney should have a good idea of how strong your case is.
-They will understand what evidence the Colorado DA has against you and how they intend to use that if the case goes to trial.
-An experienced criminal defense attorney will also understand how to counter the Colorado DA’s arguments, poke holes in the state’s theories, and present evidence supporting your innocence.
+Our experienced criminal defense attorneys understand how to counter the Colorado DA’s arguments, poke holes in the state’s theories, and present evidence supporting your innocence.

-Your attorney will file pretrial motions and the prosecutor will generally file a response, with the judge deciding on the motions.
-If the judge grants a motion to suppress, the prosecutor may not be able to present the evidence to the jury.
-In some cases, successful pretrial motions may leave the prosecution left with nothing to use and your case may be dismissed.
+If the judge grants your motion to suppress, the prosecutor may not be able to present the evidence to the jury.
+In some cases, successful pretrial motions may leave the prosecution left with nothing to use and your case may be dismissed.4

-(Note that if a defendant is convicted at trial, he/she may file a motion for a new trial.)
+(Note that if you are convicted at trial, you may file a motion for a new trial.)

 Call us for help…